siglens/siglens-docs/docs/spl-docs/time-modifiers.md

 When a snap to time unit isn't defined, the system defaults to using seconds.
 If an invalid snap to time unit is provided, it may result in a syntax error or unexpected search results.

 The snap to option becomes very useful in a range of situations.
-For example, if you want to search for events in the previous month, specify earliest=-mon@mon latest=@mon.
+For example, if you want to search for events in the previous month, specify `earliest=-mon@mon latest=@mon`.
 This sets the search to start at the beginning of the last month and end at the beginning of this month.

 ### Difference between relative time and relative snap to time